-Replacement windows are an investment for homeowners. chosen a window contractor, depending on the type and brand.
+Replacement windows are an investment for homeowners.
+Replacement windows can cost an average of $300 to $750 per window, depending on the type and brand. depending on the window type and brand.
 Homeowners can find the best budget for their project by negotiating the final contract price and terms with their window contractor.
 In the article below, learn helpful tips for negotiating cost.

 Jump to content:

 Compare Multiple Window Quotes

 Modernize recommends comparing three to four quotes ahead of your windows project.
 Be transparent about getting multiple bids as you meet contractors.
 Many businesses are willing to lower their bid or match competitor pricing.
 To ensure this is a fair process, provide each contractor with the same project details and thoroughly read each estimate to make sure you are making proper comparisons.